AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 <img src ="https://static.anychart.com/images/cursor_pointer.png" width="32" height="32" alt="Progress slider" />
 <br>
-The pointer cursor which is shown when we hover and select the connector
+The pointer cursor which is shown when the connector is hovered and selected
 <br>

 </td>